 LET ME EXPLAIN WHY THE DOUGH IS STRETCHY WITHOUT MUCH WORK

 I’ve experimented with this method at least 3 times and all 3 times, they work wonderfully!

 THE MAGIC HAPPENS DURING RESTING

 The long resting allows the gluten to relax, making it easier to pull without retracting back.
 I divided the dough and then coat them in oil and rest them for at least 8 hours or overnight.
-The longer the easier it is for you to pull and stretch the dough without tearing.
+The longer it rests, the easier it is for you to pull and stretch the dough without tearing.
 It is not a short process, but it’s all passive waiting time without you having to use much elbow grease, if at all!